 - Mix wet ingredients and dry ingredients.
 Mix together, then pour out onto the counter.

 - Form into a disc and cut into wedges.
-Wedges are easiest, but you can make 10-12 drop scones like I do with my banana scone recipe.
+Wedges are easiest, but you can make 10-12 drop scones like I do with my banana scones.

 - Brush with heavy cream or buttermilk.
 For a golden brown, extra crisp and crumbly exterior, brush with liquid before baking.
 And for extra crunch, a sprinkle of coarse sugar is always ideal!